Who Will Lead the Democratic Party in 2028?

 Roy Cooper

-Former North Carolina Gov. Roy Cooper is definitely someone to keep an eye on for 2028.
-Even though he’s out of office now, he made a big impact by expanding Medicaid and getting rid of the state’s “bathroom ban” that targeted transgender people.
+Former North Carolina Gov. Roy Cooper is still seen as a potential player in the 2028 presidential race.
+As governor, he left a big mark by expanding Medicaid and repealing the state’s “bathroom ban” that targeted transgender people.

 Raphael Warnock